Bridging Sensor Gaps via Attention Gated Tuning for Hyperspectral Image Classification: Experiments

 \subsection{Experiment Design}

 The experimental setup encompasses two comparative segments for classification evaluation.
-The first part involves basic model comparison experiments, while the second focuses on comparing various tuning strategies.
+The first part involves basic model comparison experiments, while the second part focuses on comparing various tuning strategies.

-In basic model comparison part, we partition each target HSI dataset into two subsets: the training set and test set.
-We randomly extract 150 samples from each category as test samples and take the rest as the training samples in Pavia University dataset and Houston University.
+In the basic model comparison part, we partition each target HSI dataset into two subsets: the training set and test set.
+We randomly extract 150 samples from each category as training samples and take the rest as the test samples in the Pavia University, Houston University and WHU-Hi datasets.
 For the Indian Pines dataset, we sample a small number of pixels from classes with scarce samples to ensure a more balanced representation for the experiments.
 Concretely, we randomly select 10 samples from each of the following six classes: Alfalfa (class 1), Grass/trees (class 5), Grass/pasture-mowed (class 7), Oats (class 9), Buildings-grass-trees (class 15), and Stone-steel towers (class 16).
 For the remaining classes, we sample 150 pixels from each class.
-In this Section IV, subsection D, we compare our proposed Tri-Former model with other state-of-the-art algorithms.
+In this Section IV.D, we compare our proposed Tri-Former model with other state-of-the-art algorithms.

-In the context of tuning strategies comparison part in Section IV, subsection E, we compare the proposed SDT approach with other popular tuning methods on hyperspectral data collected from different sensors.
-Our experiments involve data from two source sensors: Salinas (captured by AVIRIS) and Pavia Center (captured by ROSIS).
-For the model trained on the data collected by each source sensor, we fine-tune it on the target data collected from another sensor with a limited number of samples.
+In addition, we compare the proposed AGT approach with other popular tuning methods on HSIs collected from different sensors.
+The tuning strategies comparison results are presented in Section IV.G and Section IV.H.
+These experiments involve data from two source sensors: Salinas (captured by AVIRIS) and Pavia Center (captured by ROSIS).
+For the model trained on the data collected by one sensor, we fine-tune it on the target data collected by another sensor with a limited number of samples.
 We design different experimental groups, each containing 25, 50, and 75 labeled pixels per class, respectively.
-Furthermore, in Section IV, subsection E, we evaluate the ability of the proposed method on tuning model pretrained on RGB images for application on HSI datsets.
+Furthermore, in Section IV.I, we evaluate the proposed method by cross-modality fine tuning experiments.
+Specifically, the basic Tri-Former model pretrained on RGB images is fintuned on different HSI datasets with different tuning method.

-Through comprehensive and systematic experiments, we demonstrate the effectiveness of our proposed method in addressing hyperspectral image classification.
+Through comprehensive and systematic experiments, we demonstrate the effectiveness of the proposed method in addressing HSI classification.
 To ensure the fairness and stability of the comparison, we repeat each experiment five times and take the average values as the final results.